awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

         return null ;
     }

-    // Convert Work item data into XML to pass back to the view. private Document toXml(List<Post> itemsList) {
+    // Convert the list to XML to pass back to the view. private Document toXml(List<Post> itemsList) {

         try {